 All light has a colour and that colour is defined as a temperature.
 The temperature scale used for light is known as degrees Kelvin.

 At the lower end of the scale, 2000-4000k, the light is warm, reddish yellows.
 At around 5500k, the colour is pretty much what we seen at noon on a sunny day.
 As the scale climbs, the light get’s progressively more blue.
 At about 10,000k we reach the very blue light of a typical flash gun.

-Our cameras have a sensor that determines what the colour of the light is, and typically we allow that sensor to automatically select the right white balance by using the auto white balance setting (AWB).
+Our cameras have a sensor that determines what the colour of the light is.
+We typically allow that sensor to automatically select the right white balance by using the auto white balance setting (AWB).

-In this case, the colour sensor will see the image as being more red than it actually is and over compensate by turning the image more blue.
+In this case, the colour sensor will see the image as being more red than it actually is.
+And it will over compensate by turning the image more blue.